 Coordinator Janice Aldrich-Wright Opens in new window

-Description This unit provides an introduction to some of the essential knowledge, concepts and skills of chemistry, to serve the needs of students majoring in chemistry and those requiring a working knowledge of chemistry.
+Description This subject provides an introduction to some of the essential knowledge, concepts and skills of chemistry, to serve the needs of students majoring in chemistry and those requiring a working knowledge of chemistry.
 Observable chemical facts and phenomena including structure, dynamics, and energetics, are explained in terms of current mathematical and visual models and further developed in Essential Chemistry 2.
 Evidence for chemical understanding is provided using IR spectroscopy, mass spectrometry, and computer molecular modelling.
 Laboratory skills relate theory to practice through the development of practical skills required to determine the concentration of an analyte using volumetric and spectrophotometric analysis.

 Discipline Organic Chemistry

 Check your HECS Band contribution amount via the Fees page.